microsoft/fastlane-plugin-appcenter/README.md

 )
 ```

-The action parameters `api_token` and `owner_name` can also be omitted when their values are [set as environment variables](https://docs.fastlane.tools/advanced/#environment-variables) `APPCENTER_API_TOKEN` and `APPCENTER_OWNER_NAME`.
-A detailed list of all available environment variables can be found in our [documentation](https://docs.microsoft.com/appcenter/build/custom/scripts/#app-center-variables).
+The action parameters `api_token` and `owner_name` can also be omitted when their values are [set as environment variables](https://docs.fastlane.tools/advanced/#environment-variables).
+Below a list of all available environment variables:

+- `APPCENTER_API_TOKEN` - API Token for App Center
+- `APPCENTER_OWNER_NAME` - Owner name
+- `APPCENTER_APP_NAME` - App name.
+If there is no app with such name, you will be prompted to create one
+- `APPCENTER_DISTRIBUTE_APK` - Build release path for android build
+- `APPCENTER_DISTRIBUTE_IPA` - Build release path for ios build
+- `APPCENTER_DISTRIBUTE_DSYM` - Path to your symbols file.
+For iOS provide path to app.dSYM.zip
+- `APPCENTER_DISTRIBUTE_UPLOAD_DSYM_ONLY` - Flag to upload only the dSYM file to App Center
+- `APPCENTER_DISTRIBUTE_GROUP` - Comma separated list of Distribution Group names
+- `APPCENTER_DISTRIBUTE_RELEASE_NOTES` - Release notes

 ## Example